fabric-testbed/knit-website/README.md

 A Dockerfile lives in this repo to help get started with containerized deployment.
 It is a multi-stage build that results in an bitnami/NGINX image that only serves this application.
-Note that this Dockerfile is Sterling-ready.
+Note that the resulting image is Sterling-ready.

 The command to build an image might look something like the following.
 ```